-19 years….
 I was born in New Jersey.
 Moved to California when I was six.
 But if I click my heels three times and say: “There’s no place like home” I will end up in my Aunt’s kitchen in New Jersey… my summer home all my growing years.

 I waited for recess to call my Aunt to make sure all my cousins were ok.
 They were, – just “stranded” trying to get out of THE city.

-There were people far more critically impacted that day but I was paralyzed.
+There were people far more critically impacted that day I realize that.
+My wounds are nothing in comparison.
+I was paralyzed.
 I taught like a robot.
 Went home and watched over and over still not understanding.

-As I continued to work with children, I always gave them an assignment to interview an adult, to have the adult recall their memory of when they heard.
-The kids don’t understand, that assignment was, and always will be for the adults.
+As I continued to work with children, I always gave them an assignment to interview an adult, to have the adult recall their memory of when they heard the news of September 11, 2001.

 There are many activities out there to remember the events of September 11th.
 The simplest is to talk about it.
 Have your child call a relative and just ask them what they remember about this day 19 years ago.
 Call 2 or 3 and compare stories.
 Tell them YOUR STORY.
 Read books.
 Write letters to local police, fire and military – THANK THEM for their service.